Phy-Exp-3x10/.github/profile/README.md

 # Thetasoft

 Thetasoft was created to simplify repetitive data analysis in Python, especially in experimental research.
+For a quick overview of everything check out the [thetasoft](https://github.com/thetasoft/thetasoft) repo.

 ## Wulkplot